Table of Contents

 Patients with intravaginal testicular torsion present with sudden severe unilateral scrotal pain and swelling.
 Patients might describe a recent strenuous exercise or trauma to the testis.

 Patients also can have nausea, vomiting and the pain is usually of less than 6 hours of duration.
 Patients with more gradual onset pain are more likely to have epididymitis rather than testicular torsion.

 On physical examination, the testis is usually very tender to touch.
 Scrotal redness is also common.
-When the pain is not severe enough, elevation of the testis can relieve pain in epididymitis and not in testicular torsion but again this is usually difficult to do in patients with testicular torsion because the testis is extremely tender to touch.
+When the pain is not too severe, elevation of the testis can relieve pain in epididymitis but not in testicular torsion but again this is usually difficult to do in patients with testicular torsion because the testis is extremely tender to touch.